BathSpaWebDev/git-branch-demo/readme.md

 Make a pull request to merge it into the main branch.

-#Questions for today:
+# SECOND TASK: Questions for today:

-##What type of http request do I need to make  to add a new resource via a API?
+## What type of http request do I need to make  to add a new resource via a API?

 To add a new resource via an API, you need to use the HTTP POST request method.